huiyuan-Wang/huiyuan-Wang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my personal website!
-I am an incoming postdoctoral researcher at the Perelman School of Medicine, University of Pennsylvania.
+I am a postdoctoral researcher at the Perelman School of Medicine, University of Pennsylvania.
 I am advised by Professor [Yong Chen](https://penncil.med.upenn.edu/about-pi/).

 I successfully defended my Ph.D. in Statistics from the Peking University in May, 2023 under the supervision of Professor [Wei Lin](https://www.math.pku.edu.cn/teachers/linw/).